11301858/xaisuitecli/README.md

 # Welcome to XAISuite CLI!
+The world's first machine learning CLI.

 This is the CLI for XAISuite.
 Check out github.com/11301858/XAISuite for the mother project.